2024 Wisconsin State Assembly election: Campaign

 In December 2018, following Tony Evers' victory over incumbent governor Scott Walker, the legislature met in a joint lame-duck session and passed legislation to limit the powers of the incoming Governor and Attorney General.
 The move was widely described as a power grab but was upheld by the courts.

 Due to the legislative gerrymander, Democrats were unable to gain a majority in the State Assembly.
 Beginning in 2020, Wisconsin Democrats launched the "Save the Veto initiative" as a means to preserve Governor Evers' veto power by preventing a Republican legislative supermajority.
-Despite this, Republicans came within three seats of a veto-proof supermajority in the Assembly.
+Despite this, Republicans came within three seats of a veto-proof supermajority in the Assembly in 2022.
 Due to the newly competitive legislative maps, Democratic campaign rhetoric shifted from protecting the governor's veto to winning a majority in the assembly.

 Democrats ran over 120 candidates in 97 districts, the highest number in over a decade.
-This election also has the fewest uncontested districts since 1982.
+This election also has the fewest uncontested districts since 1982, with 16 races–14 Democratic candidates and two Republican candidates–without a challenger.

+Across the state, several major issues took shape during the campaign, including access to reproductive healthcare, funding for childcare, and affordability.
+During the campaign the future of Act 10 was debated, as several Democratic candidates campaigned on repealing the law, while a circuit court would partially partially strike down the law following the election in December 2024.

 Primary elections

 Due to redistricting, the primary featured a large number of races with multiple incumbents.
 46 Assembly primaries were contested across the state, the most since 2012.
-Four incumbent legislators lost their primary elections, three of which were races against other incumbents, such as in the 24th district, where the candidate considered an election denier lost to a more moderate candidate despite having received an endorsement from former President Donald Trump.
+Four incumbent legislators lost their primary elections, three of which were races against other incumbents.
+In the 24th district, election denier Janel Brandtjen, who had been endorsed by then-former president Donald Trump, was defeated by state senator and former representative to this district Dan Knodl.
 All incumbents with challengers from outside the legislature won their races.

+During the Republican primary campaign, a PAC associated with Speaker Vos and state Republican Party leadership spent over $408,000 to support 16 candidates across the state.
+The PAC supported incumbent legislators facing primary challenges from more conservative opponents, and supported more moderate incumbents in incumbent-on-incumbent races.
+In the 19th district, democratic socialist incumbent Ryan Clancy faced a primary from moderate Jarrod Anderson, with socialist-endorsed challengers running in the 11th and 14th districts as well.